 Vaping and Nicotine

 GP’s, Rheumatologists, Neurologists and Cardio Vascular specialists, were initially a little dubious regarding my vaping habits, moreover the ingredients.
 The focus was never about vaping, and once I explained the formula of PG, VG, Nicotine and a dash of flavours, the general consensus was that little harm would likely be caused.
+(This was back in 2008)

 Signs of Improvement

 After 20 years of high blood pressure, my BP has stabilised and blood flow has improved.
-My body is slowly healing, partially because I no longer smoke and time has allowed for nerves to begin the healing process.
+My body is slowly healing, partially because I no longer smoke, and time has allowed for nerves to begin the healing process.
 (I’ve always been active and maintain a healthy diet)

 Vaping nicotine is not intended as a cure for illness.
-However, research suggests that the benefits can indeed be measured; both neurologically and psychologically.
+However, research suggests that the benefits can indeed be measured, both neurologically and psychologically.
 See our post – The Truth about Nicotine